An Exegetical Commentary

 The Virtue of Torah, 7:7-13

-7― What shall we say then?
+What shall we say then?
 See note on 3:3.
 This is the third time Paul uses the rabbinic formula to rebut an objection or misbelief.
 Is the Law: Grk. nomos, i.e., the Torah given to Israel.
-See the note on verse 1 above. sin: Grk. hamartia may refer to (1) a behavioral action, a misdeed that creates liability, every departure from the way of righteousness; (2) the result of sinning or the condition of being sinful; or (3) an invasive evil power.
-In Greek culture hamartia meant to fail and could mean anything from stupidity to law-breaking, anything that does not conform to the dominant social and community ethic (DNTT 3:577).
+See verse 1 above. sin?
+Grk. hamartia may refer to (1) a behavioral action, a misdeed that creates liability, every departure from the way of righteousness; (2) the result of sinning or the condition of being sinful; or (3) an invasive evil power.
 In the LXX hamartia translates a range of Hebrew words for guilt and sin, particularly Heb. chata (miss, go wrong, lapse, sin; Gen 20:6; 39:9) and avon (iniquity, guilt, punishment for iniquity; Gen 15:16).
 In the Tanakh a sin is disobedience or violation of God's commandments.
 Hamartia is not displaying the imperfections that separate humanity from divinity ("falling short of the glory," Rom 3:23), but violating the clear instructions of God.

 Hamartia is the dominant word for sin in the Besekh.
-The degree of intentionality is not a factor in defining sinful behavior, only whether the express requirements or prohibitions of Torah commandments have been violated.
+In Scripture the degree of intentionality is not a factor in defining sinful behavior.
 Intentional sins and capital crimes, such as adultery, blasphemy, idolatry and murder, were tantamount to rejecting God’s covenant and therefore could not be atoned.
-However, under the New Covenant, Yeshua's blood atones even intentional sin.
+However, under the New Covenant, Yeshua's blood atones even intentional sin (Acts 13:38-39).
 Religious people may erect their own codes, rules or traditions for determining prohibited behavior, but God's judgment is based strictly on His commandments recorded in Scripture.
 The form of the rhetorical question calls for a negative answer.
 The Greek clause, ho nomos hamartia, which actually lacks a verb ("is" being supplied for comprehension), may be personifying Sin.
-Paul has personified Sin a number of times thus far in the letter and may be asking, "Is the Law the same as this power I'm calling Sin, since the Law provokes sinful passions."
+Paul has personified Sin a number of times thus far in the letter and may be asking, "Is the Torah the same as this power I'm calling Sin, since the Torah provokes sinful passions."

-May it never be: See note on 3.4.
+May it never be!
+See the note on 3.4.
 Don't be stupid!
-The Law is not the same Power that causes people to violate God's commandments.
+The Torah is not the same Power that causes people to violate God's commandments.
 God is not to blame for your sinful acts.
-I would not have come to know: Grk. ginōskō.
-See the note on verse 1 above; lit.
-"I knew not" (Marshall); sin except through the Law: Paul repeats the axiom of 3:20.
+I would not have come to know: Grk. ginōskō, aor.
+See verse 1 above; lit.
+"I knew not" (Marshall); sin except through the Law: the Torah.
+Paul repeats the axiom of 3:20.
 See the note there.
-By personalizing the experience of "knowing," Paul may intend that "law" also includes his youthful instruction in the oral traditions (i.e., Mishnah).
+By personalizing the experience of "knowing," Paul may intend that "Torah" also includes his youthful instruction in the commandments.
 Paul points out the chief function of the Torah, which is to teach one how to live a life pleasing to God and what to avoid that will displease Him.

-if the Law had not said, "YOU SHALL NOT COVET: The verb of the tenth commandment (Ex 20:17; Deut 5:21) is chamad, which means to desire, take pleasure in.
+if the Law.
+The Torah. had not said.
+Paul quotes the Tenth Commandment (Ex 20:17; Deut 5:21).
+"YOU SHALL NOT COVET: Grk. epithumeō, aor., may mean (1) have a strong desire for, desire, long for; or (2) have inordinate desire, implying intent to acquire, covet, lust.
+The second meaning is intended here.
+In the LXX of this verse epithumeō translates Heb. chamad (SH-2530), to desire, take pleasure in.
 While the verb may be neutral or good, it is often used in the Tanakh in the sense of inordinate, ungoverned, selfish desire (BDB 326).
-Chamad is translated with epithumia in the LXX.
 Before Bar Mitzvah coveting was not a problem because it was not a sin for Paul.
 After Bar Mitzvah Paul felt the full weight of the Law.
 It's interesting that Paul selects the tenth commandment, because while the first nine focus on behavior this commandment addresses the source of sin, the heart--wanting what is not rightfully yours.

-Technically, the tenth commandment implies a transgression without an actual behavior.
+Technically, the Tenth Commandment implies a transgression without an actual behavior.
 However, once covetousness occurs, the transition to behavior is not far behind.
 Covetousness could well be the root sin that leads to breaking the other nine.
-Indeed, according to rabbinic literature, "R. Jakum said: He who violates the command Thou shalt not covet is as one transgressing all Ten Commandments" (Shulam; cf. Col 3:5; James 2:10).
+Indeed, according to rabbinic literature, "R. Jakum said: He who violates the command Thou shalt not covet is as one transgressing all Ten Commandments" (Shulam; cf. Col 3:5; Jas 2:10).
 Covetousness is the opposite of the two divine imperatives to love.
-While the object(s) of coveting in the tenth commandment is what belongs to a neighbor the sin can also operate to covet what belongs to God.
+While the object(s) of coveting in the Tenth Commandment is what belongs to a neighbor the sin can also operate to covet what belongs to God.

 Another word translated with entolē is Heb. piqqudim (e.g. Ps 119:4), occurring 18 times.
 The word may be translated as precepts, statutes or commandments.
 Its root meaning is exercise oversight of a subordinate and only occurs in Psalms.
 The third word translated by entolē is Heb. choq (Deut 6:24; 16:12; 28:15), which means to engrave, hence to write; and alludes to engraving laws on stone, metal or scrolls.
 This term is used especially in laws of offerings due the priests, laws that prescribed justice due to victims, laws for holy living (e.g., sexual relations) and laws for holy days and festivals.
 The fourth word entolē translates is Heb. dabar (Deut 18:14: Ps 119:9), occurring ten times and means to speak, declare, converse, command, promise, or warn.
 The term refers to what God said or says.
 The ten commandments are called the ten words (Deut 4:3; 10:4) and the Hebrew name for the book of Deuteronomy is D’varim, “all the words.”